scottglenblanch/algorithm-challenge-is-prime-number/README.md

 The demon asks you, "Be you angels?!
 If so, print me a list of all prime numbers from a range I will give you.
-Then end number will be bigger than the star number.
+Then end number will be bigger than the start number.
 The range is inclusive with both the start and end points.
 Prime numbers are only divisible by 1 and itself.
 Prime numbers are always 2 or greater.